Enable your device for development

 You can enable a device for development, or just for sideloading.

-- Sideloading is installing and then running or testing an app that has not been certified by the Windows Store.
+- Sideloading is installing and then running or testing an app that has not been certified by the Microsoft Store.
 For example, an app that is internal to your company only.

 - Developer mode lets you sideload apps, and also run apps from Visual Studio in debug mode.

-By default, you can only install Universal Windows Platform (UWP) apps from the Windows Store.
+By default, you can only install Universal Windows Platform (UWP) apps from the Microsoft Store.
 Changing these settings to use developer features can change the level of security of your device.
 You should not install apps from unverified sources.

 The Sideload apps setting is typically used by companies or schools that need to install custom apps on managed devices without going through the Microsoft Store, or anyone else who needs to run apps from non-Microsoft sources.
-In this case, it's common for the organization to enforce a policy that disables the Windows Store apps setting, as shown previously in the image of the settings page.
+In this case, it's common for the organization to enforce a policy that disables the UWP apps setting, as shown previously in the image of the settings page.
 The organization also provides the required certificate and install location to sideload apps.
 For more info, see the TechNet articles Sideload apps in Windows 10 and Get started with app deployment in Microsoft Intune.

 Device family specific info